LiquidFiles Documentation

 Does this mean that username/password or does this require two factor authentication?
 That is absolutely not clear and what ends up happening is that auditors are required to interpret the standard and what it means for your industry and your organization.
 LiquidFiles has the capability of supporting both username/password and two factor authentication, whatever is required.
 But it is up to the auditor to determine what is needed in your situation.

-Also, Information security standards are mostly about the organization and very little about technical standards that would involve LiquidFiles.
-If we look at the headlines from PCI 27001:2013:
+Also, information security standards are mostly about the organisation and very little about technical controls that would involve a product like LiquidFiles.
+ISO 27001:2022 has 93 controls organised into four themes:

-As you can see from just looking at the headlines, out of 13 headlines, there's only 3 (Access Control, Cryptography and Communication Security) that directly affects LiquidFiles.
-So while installing LiquidFiles will certainly help you achieve strong security for transferring files, it won't do anything for your human resources security, operational security or all the other components that make up an Information Security Standard.
+As you can see, the majority of these controls are about your organisation's policies, people and physical infrastructure — none of which a software product can address.
+LiquidFiles primarily maps to the Technological Controls and a handful of access-related Organisational Controls.
+While installing LiquidFiles will certainly help you achieve strong security for transferring files, it won't do anything for your human resources security, physical security or the other organisational components that make up an Information Security Standard.

 Conclusion

-So while we have lots of customers that has used LiquidFiles to achieve compliance to various standards such as PCI DSS, SOX, HIPAA and ISO 27001, you will still need to get your environment certified to ensure that you meet your security requirements standards according to the policy you want to adhere to.
+We have lots of customers that have used LiquidFiles to achieve compliance to various standards such as PCI DSS, SOX, HIPAA and ISO 27001.
+You will still need to get your environment certified to ensure that you meet your security requirements according to the standard you want to adhere to, but LiquidFiles will give you strong coverage across the technical security controls that auditors look for in a file transfer solution.